meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 **Level reductions from general changes are already applied.**

 #### Spellcasters
-5 feats have been combined into one editorially for brevity.
-"Tradition Expansion" is a representation of 1 of 5 feats you can take for your spellcasting archetype.
+7 feats have been combined into one editorially for brevity.
+"Tradition Expansion" is a representation of 1 of 7 feats you can take for your spellcasting archetype.

-Replace the name **TRADITION** with Bloodline/Occult/Divine/Primal/Arcane for Sorcerers/Bard/Clerics/Druids/Wizards respectively.
+Replace the word **TRADITION** in the name and text with "Bloodline / Occult / Divine / Primal / Arcane / Mysterious / Patron's" for Sorcerers / Bard / Clerics / Druids / Wizards / Oracles / Witches respectively.
 Replace **CLASS** with the name of the class in a similar manner. item (
 # TRADITION Expansion
 ## Feat 10